rosafilgueira/Spark_EDDIE_TextMining/README.md

   		qsub sparkcluster_and_driver.job

-Note: In this PBS job we have already configured a node to runs as the driver, which submits ( *spark-Pi.sh* script) a simple Spark Application (calculation of Pi).
-This Spark application comes within the Spark source code .
-If you want to change it to submit an Spark Text Mining query (e.g. *spark-textmining.sh*) or another application, you just need to modify/replace this script.
+Note: In this PBS job we have already configured a node to runs as the driver, which launches ( *spark-Pi.sh* script) a simple Spark Application (calculation of Pi).
+The *Spark Pi* application comes within the Spark source code .
+If you want to change the PBS to launch an Spark Text Mining query (e.g. *spark-textmining.sh*) or another Spark application, you just need to modify/replace this script.

 ## Spark Cluster only (Option 2)